Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Dream and the Steel Beast

 So, picture it: here I was, just a couple of years ago.
 I was scrolling through the classifieds, dreaming big about woodworking.
-I’d seen some pretty amazing pieces go viral online, like custom furniture and intricate carvings.
+I’d seen some pretty amazing pieces go viral , like and intricate carvings.
 I thought, Why not me?
 I started learning the ropes — or at least stumbling through them.
-I had a couple of hand tools, some lumber from a local supplier, and a whole lot of ambition.
+I had a couple of , some lumber from a local supplier, and a whole lot of ambition.
 But I kept running into roadblocks, particularly with the joinery.

 The First Encounter